 Increasingly, educational opportunity programs are asked to incorporate strong theory and empirically-grounded activities into their service delivery models.
 These programs are also tasked with demonstrating the effectiveness of their services.
 To assist programs with this pursuit, the RED Department offers a variety of research services, including literature reviews, survey design, predictive modeling, and quasi-experimental design studies.
 The Department has over 10 years of experience working with programs to select evidenced-based practices and conduct in-depth research.

-Staff are well versed in a variety of research methods and offer quantitative, qualitative, and mixed methods studies.
+Staff are well versed in a wide array of research methods, and the RED Department offers quantitative, qualitative, and mixed methods studies.
 All team members have at least master’s-level training in research methods, and are certified in Group Design Standards by the Institute of Education Sciences’ What Works Clearinghouse (IES WWC).
-We take multiple steps to ensure that all data is handled with care, and confidentiality is maintained throughout the research process.
-We adhere to strict ethical standards of practice and use the Federal Educational Rights and Privacy Act (FERPA) and Human Subjects Protection protocols to guide our work.
+Staff take multiple steps to ensure that all data is handled with care and confidentiality is maintained throughout the research process.
+As a department, we adhere to strict ethical standards of practice and use the Federal Educational Rights and Privacy Act (FERPA) and Human Subjects Protection protocols to guide our work.
 All research requests will be reviewed by the University of Kansas’ Institutional Review Board for approval.

 The following tabs provide a more detailed description of the services offered by the RED Department.